-5 Conclusions and future work
+5. Conclusions and future work

-We propose a transformation from the multi-class SVM classification problem (1) to the singleclass SVM problem (4) for which efficient optimization algorithms exist.
-First the original problem is slightly modified by adding the term $(1/2) \sum{m \in K} b_m^2$ (similarly to Mangasarian [5] in the dichotomic problem).
+We propose a transformation from the multi-class SVM classification problem (1) to the single-class SVM problem (3) for which efficient optimization algorithms exist.
+First the original problem is slightly modified by adding the term $(1/2) \sum{m \in K} b_m^2$ .
 Then the modified problem is transformed to the single-class SVM problem which is carried out by the use of a properly defined kernel function only.

-The experiments conducted indicate that the proposed method is comparable with the oneagainst-all decomposition solved by the state-of-the-art SMO algorithm.
+The experiments conducted indicate that the proposed method is comparable with the one-against-all decomposition solved by the state-of-the-art SMO algorithm.
 It is worthwhile to investigate the proposed kernel with other efficient algorithms which can solve the single-class problem, e.g. the Nearest Point Algorithm [4] or the Successive Overrelaxation (SOR) algorithm [5].